-Landlords and letting agents will soon be banned from charging tenants fees unless they are permitted by law.
+Landlords and letting agents are banned from charging tenants fees unless they are permitted by law.
 The ban applies to all assured shorthold tenancies, tenancies of student accommodation and licences to occupy housing

-The Tenant Fees Act 2019, which comes into force on 1 June 2019, prohibits landlords and letting agents from charging fees unless they are included in the list of permitted fees, which includes:
+The Tenant Fees Act 2019, which came into force on 1 June 2019, prohibits landlords and letting agents from charging fees unless they are included in the list of permitted fees, which includes:

 - rent payments

 - refundable deposit (capped at five weeks’ rent)